thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 ##### Before you begin
   - Your company must have an Apple developer enterprise account.
-  - You must download the .ipa file, and the instructions for re-signing it, from this Egnyte link [Insert Egnyte Link]
-  - You must re-sign the downloaded .ipa file.
+  - Contact ThoughtSpot to get the ThoughtSpot .ipa file.

 To upload the ThoughtSpot .ipa file to your management platform, refer to the following platform-specific information:
   - [Workspace ONE (AirWatch)](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1811/VMware-Workspace-ONE-UEM-Mobile-Application-Management/GUID-AWT-CONFIG-INTERNAL-APPS-LOCAL.html#GUID-AWT-CONFIG-INTERNAL-APPS-LOCAL){:target="_blank"}